COEXCZ/django-smtp-alternative/README.rst

   ALTERNATIVE_EMAIL_HOST = 'alternative.host'
   ALTERNATIVE_EMAIL_PORT = '25'

-Following settings are not required, if some is not defined or set to None, is used default settings acoording to primary SMTP configuration.
+Following settings are not required, if some is not defined or set to None, is used default settings acording to primary SMTP configuration.

 .. code:: python